-The waterfall is located on a clough hidden away from the road, not too far from Crowden, on the way you explore the beautiful woodlands whilst following the clough into this remote part of the Peak District.
+The waterfall is located on a clough hidden away from the road, not too far from Crowden.
+On the way, you explore the beautiful woodland whilst following the clough into this remote part of the Peak District.

-You’ll need to be prepared for this walk, there’s water crossing, so either get wet feet or bring your wellies and there’s also a small amount of scrambling.
-See other information for more details.
+You’ll need to be prepared for this walk as there’s a water crossing, so bring your wellies, and there’s also a small amount of scrambling.
+(Read other information for more details).

-Here you will find details on how to get to the start of the walk, map and GPX file, route information, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the waterfall walk, a map and GPX file, route information, plus a detailed step-by-step guide of the walk.

 Have you done any waterfall walks in the Peak District?
 Let me know in the comments.